LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/1-CreateANewBot.md

 We do, however, need to add some type of message to tell the user that we didn’t understand their query.
 Add a new Text statement and provide a message like `Sorry, I only know ‘hello’ and ‘goodbye’...` or similar and hit enter.

-Go to the Messaging Client, type “reset” and then type something other than your hello and goodbye patterns.
+Go to the Preview, type “reset” and then type something other than your hello and goodbye patterns.
 You should now be getting your fallback message.

 <img class="fancyimage" style="width:750px" src="img/ConvoBuilder/helloworld/fallbacktext.png">